- Africa for AFS Afriholics!

 - Sunglasses are available for purchase in the gift shop for $ 12 – $15.

 Gratuities – Tips are costly on Kili.
 It’s the only way to say thank you to our “AFS army of crewmembers” for their hard work.
+Poverty is extreme here and most sherpas only depend on tips.
 In accordance with guidelines from K PA P, the system is to complete forms at treks end.
 Your senior guide must have all who assisted you each sign their names on form thus ensuring allocations are fair for everyone.
-After form, hand your guide an envelope of $340 in US currency in newer bills.
+After form, hand your guide an envelope of at least $320 in US currency in newer bills.
 This is the suggested minimum.

 Other tipping on own – If service is stellar, feel free to give more directly.
 All we tourists leave behind is our reputation.
 I personally carry a personal stash of US ones in an envelope to draw from as needed.
 Bell staff/porters – AFSers roll bags to their room.
 If you use a porter, please tip $2.
 Restaurants – 10%.
 For group lunches or dinners, please leave a dollar or two for waitstaff!